Graduate Certificate in Sport Neurology and Concussion

 Dr. Salas-Provance was selected for the American Council on Education (ACE) Women’s Leadership Program and attended the National Women’s Leadership Forum in Washington DC (2017) for advancing female executives in higher education.

-Kaylynn Schmitt is the administrative assistant for the Department of Interdisciplinary Health Sciences.
+Kaylynn Schmitt is the program manager for the Department of Interdisciplinary Health Sciences.
 Ms. Murphy brings over 5 years of administrative and clerical experience to our program.
 She assists the program director, faculty and administrative manager with the administration responsibilities for both the Doctors in Athletic Training and Masters in Athletic Training programs.

 Valerie Hill began working at A. T. Still University in December 2022 as the Administrative Assistant for the Department of Interdisciplinary Health Sciences and the Department of Athletic training.
 Valerie joined ATSU’s team with over 30 years of administrative experience from another local institution of higher education.